Toshiko Mori Accepts the Gold Medal for Architecture from the American Academy of Arts and Letters

 GSD News

-The American Academy of Arts and Letters has announced that Toshiko Mori, Robert P. Hubbard Professor in the Practice of Architecture at the Harvard Graduate School of Design (GSD), will receive its Gold Medal for Architecture, one of the Academy’s highest honors for excellence in the arts.
+Toshiko Mori, Robert P. Hubbard Professor in the Practice of Architecture at the Harvard Graduate School of Design (GSD), received the American Academy of Arts and Letters’ Gold Medal for Architecture, one of the Academy’s highest honors for excellence in the arts.
 Mori is the first woman to receive the award.
+The award was presented during the Arts and Letters Ceremonial in New York City on May 20, 2026.

 Toshiko Mori